ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

 <p align="center"><img src="assets/week6/update_backend_service.png" alt="accessibility text"></p>

 #### Frontend side
-Since we are fixing the CORS from backend side we we have to fix the `REACT_APP_BACKEND_URL` in the frontend.
+Since we are fixing the CORS from backend side we have to fix the `REACT_APP_BACKEND_URL` in the frontend.
 To do it, we need to build a new image with the new backend URL, with the commands below:

 ```bash
 #Go to frontend folder